 No. of entries: Single

-Do I need to Have a Certificate of Yellow Fever Vaccination to Enter Thailand?
+2. Do I Need Yellow Fever Vaccination to Enter Thailand?

 If you are from a country whose citizens need a certificate of vaccination against Yellow fever, based on the list on the foreign ministry of Thailand, then you need to have one.
 It includes most of the countries from South America and Africa.